FaCsaba/renrs-lang/README.md

 # Renrs lang
-This create implements the renrs language, used in the game engine Renrs
+This crate implements the renrs language, used in the game engine Renrs which is also in developemnt

 ## Example
 ```